A. R. Murugadoss

 Murugadoss' first break in the film industry was as an assistant director of Ratchagan (1997).
-He then worked with S. J. Surya for the film Kushi (2000) before directing his first film, the Ajith starrer Dheena (2001).
+He then worked with S. J. Surya for the film Kushi (2000) before directing his first film, Dheena (2001).
 His first Bollywood film was Ghajini (2008), a Hindi remake of his Tamil film of the same name.
 It became the first Bollywood film to gross over ₹100 crore domestically.
-He would then go on to direct 7am Arivu in 2011, which would become the first non-Rajini 100cr grosser in Tamil cinema.
-In 2012, he directed the action thriller Thuppakki, starring Vijay, which became the third Tamil film to gross ₹100 crore at the domestic box office alone.
-He worked with Vijay again with the box office hits Kaththi and Sarkar (2018).
+In 2012, he directed the action thriller Thuppakki, starring Vijay, which became the second Tamil film to gross ₹100 crore at the domestic box office alone.
+He worked with Vijay again with the box office hits Kaththi (2014) and Sarkar (2018).

 Personal life

 Murugadoss was born in Kallakurichi, Tamil Nadu.
-The initials "AR" refer to his father's name Arunasalam and were added after Murugadoss signed his first film, Dheena, in 2001.
+The initials "AR" refer to his father's name Arunachalam and were added after Murugadoss signed his first film, Dheena, in 2001.
 Murugadoss currently resides in Virugambakkam, Chennai.
 Murugadoss had his schooling at the Government Higher Secondary School and studied BA in Bishop Heber College, Tiruchirapalli.
-His brother, Dileepan made his acting debut with Vathikuchi, which is Murugadoss' production venture.
+His cousin, Dileepan made his acting debut with Vathikuchi, which is Murugadoss' production venture.